It can be difficult to settle into the life of the unit; admission will mean leaving home or carers.

 These would always be discussed with the adolescent, their family/carers before being carried out unless there was a medical emergency.

 Casual clothes are best.
-Residents should bring necessary toiletries and may like to bring iPods, books and things like posters and photographs for their room to make them feel more at home.
+Residents should bring necessary toiletries and may like to bring laptops, iPads, books and things like posters and photographs for their room to make them feel more at home.
+Wifi is available in communal areas.

 The hospital cannot take responsibility for articles lost or damaged so it is best not to bring valuable things.